 An important factor that motivates me to keep up with this blog is the feedback I receive from the readers in the form of tweets, blog postings and emails.
 Thank you for reading my notes and for taking the time to respond!

-I’m writing this note on December 31, 2010, as I look forward to a fruitful 2011.
-(I updated this note in December 2016 to include links to participants of “the Zeltser challenge.”)
+I'm writing this note on December 31, 2010, as I look forward to a fruitful 2011.
+(I updated this note in December 2016 and then again in June 2018 to include links to participants of "the Zeltser challenge.")